fekoester/NEAT-Implementation/README.md

 # Neural-Network
-Personal try of a neural evolution on augmented topology
+Personal try of a NeuronEvolution of Augmenting Topologies.